aemartos/newsletter/README.md

 **Rollback Process:**

 1. Go to Render dashboard
-2. Click "Rollback" on any previous deployment
+2. Click "Manual deploy" on any previous deployment

 ### 4. Monitoring & Alerting